summer school

 The summer school is open to a maximum of 14 adults.

-To apply, please send us a short cover letter with your wishes, motivations and/or research intentions for this summer school#2 (max 1 page A4).
+To apply, please send us a short cover letter describing your wishes, motivations and/or research intentions for this summer school#2 (max 1 A4 page).
 We want to understand how/if our visions resonate with each other.

 Please specify if you would like to bring your child/children, how many and what ages.